jsanchez9182/portfolio-projects/README.md

 ### Spam Email Classification
 * Created decision tree models capable of classifying email as legitimate or spam in R.
-* The second decision tree model had weights applied in order to penalize false positives (misclassifying legitimate emails as spam) more harshly
+* The second decision tree model had weights applied in order to penalize false positives (misclassifying legitimate emails as spam) more harshly.
-* The second decision tree model achieved an error rate of about 13% with a false positive error rate of approximately 1% and a false negative error rate of approximately 12%
+* The second decision tree model achieved an error rate of about 13% with a false positive error rate of approximately 1% and a false negative error rate of approximately 12%.

 ### Framingham heart study
 * Worked with a team in order to develop a logistic regression model capable of assessing a person's risk of developing coronary heart disease based on physiological parameters and habits.